HUGH NEWELL JACOBSEN, FAIA (1929-2021)

 1980 - The Eichholz Apartment.
 Status unknown.

-1980 - The Robinson and Jean Baker Renovation, 8717 McDonogh Road, McDonough MD.
+1980 - The Robinson and Jean Baker Renovation, 8717 McDonogh Road, Pikesville MD.
 Additional renovation in 1988.
 Transferred in 2012 to Susan and Scott Baker, aka Horsehead Farm.

 1981 - The John and Cynthia Buckwalter House, aka House in Lancaster, 124 Eshelman Road, Lancaster PA.
 Structural engineer, Kraas and Mok; photos by Robert Lautman.
 Featured in Architectural Record Houses of 1981.
 Renovated in 2010.
-For sale in 2019.
+Sold in 2021 to Veronika and Andreas Fuchs.

 1981 - aka Saddleback, 151 Veritas Lane, Afton VA.
 Sold in 1999 to Andrew and Patricia Hodson.
 Renovated with counsel from Simon Jacobsen and turned into a farmhouse winery.